zoverlvx/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+A: It stands for Domain Object Model.
+In short, it's the environment wherein our HTML, CSS, and JS is rendered.

 2. What is an event?

+A: An action or animation that a component in the DOM will perform.

 3. What is an event listener?

+A: It's an attribute of a node in the DOM which will cause an event to occur based on a specific interaction between itself and the user.

 4. Why would we convert a NodeList into an Array?

+A: While NodeList comes with methods built-in, it doesn't have the same amount as an Array.
+Depending on the action performed, it might be easier to manipulate data from the DOM by placing it into an Array then manipulating it.

 5. What is a component?

+A: A component is a small, potentially re-usable set of logic, behaviors and interface elements

 ### Git Set up